Layoff and Recall of Regular Faculty

 - departmental Chair positions, every three years (or as required)

-If you have questions about any aspects of the Collective Agreement leave provisions regarding departmental representative election requirements outlined in this article, please feel free to contact me.
+If you have questions about any aspects of the Collective Agreement leave provisions regarding departmental representative election requirements outlined in this article, please contact the KFA.

 This impacts us all: the mysteries of work assignment, de-mystified